-We are all about supporting Singapore talent and supporting those who love shoes here at Honeycombers, so here is our list of the x best Singapore shoe brands you need to know, and will want to buy ...
+We are all about supporting Singapore talent and supporting those who love shoes here at Honeycombers, so here is our list of the best Singapore shoe brands you need to know, and will want to buy ...

 Charles & Keith

 A product of Singaporean entrepreneur-designer Orsqr, ORSQ is a contemporary shoe label that focuses on the latest sneaker trends.
 ORSQ’s sneakers are highly sought after in Singapore; just check out the massive queues at its launches on its Instagram page!
 ORSQ’s signature white slip-on shoes are not only easy to wear, but match well with all sorts of outfits – which is perfect if you’re looking for athleisure-footwear with both comfort and versatility!